teroyks/knowledge/apple/mac/README.md

 The official name (and spelling) of the OS is _macOS_ (“mac o-s”, /ˌmækoʊˈɛs/).
 Until 2016, it was called _Mac OS X_ (“[mac o-s ten](https://support.apple.com/kb/TA22541)”).

+## Files

+### Locking a File

+A locked file can’t be renamed or deleted without confirming the operation (Finder) or using root privileges (command line).

+- To lock a file in Finder: _Get Info → Locked_
+- in Preview or other apps that support this: choose _Locked_ in file name view
+- `SetFile -a L FILE` in a terminal (lowercase-l to unlock)

 ## Security

 ### Erase an Encrypted Drive